Originally published July 18, 2019

 If Paul operated the accounting practice through a corporation, he could qualify for the LCGE and the full $865,000 gain would be exempt from tax.
 He would pay $0 in tax!

 A corporation is a separate entity to the business owner.
 The corporation has the same rights and obligations under Canadian law as a natural person.
-This means that it can acquire assets, obtain a loan, and enter into contracts.
+This means it can acquire assets, obtain a loan, and enter into contracts.

 Incorporating comes with a few costs attached.